 HERITAGE HIGHLIGHTS: Unusual surviving urban mill

 The mill was recorded in the Domesday Book of 1086, when it returned an annual rent of 48 shillings to the Abbess of Wherwell, well above the value of similar mills.
-The mill continued to prosper well into the 13th century; records for 1295 show that the tennant miller, a man named William, paid £4 of silver on a 7 year lease.
-In return the abbess promised to supply 'any great timbers' the mill needed.
+The mill continued to prosper well into the 13th century; records for 1295 show that the tenant miller, a man named William, paid 4 pounds of silver on a 7-year lease.
+In return, the abbess promised to supply 'any great timbers' the mill needed.

 Otters on the Itchen

-Downstairs, a torrent of water rushes through a narrow space, and you can cross over the mill race on metal decking to view the paddle wheel and gearing turn the millstones.
-Upstairs, the wheat is fed through a hopper on to the mill stones and is ground into flour.
+Downstairs, a torrent of water rushes through a narrow space, and you can cross over the mill race on metal decking to view the water wheel and gearing turn the millstones.
+Upstairs, the wheat is fed through a hopper on to the millstones and is ground into flour.
 The resulting stoneground flour can be purchased in the shop.